-Biochemistry and Molecular Genetics.
-The biochemistry and molecular genetics program is designed to prepare students for research and teaching careers in biochemistry and molecular biology as related to the medical and life sciences.
-Admission to the program requires prior coursework in mathematics, general physics, organic chemistry, analytical chemistry, and biological science.
-Students with deficiencies in any of these areas may be conditionally admitted pending successful completion of leveling courses prescribed by the program.
-Students are required to take GBCH 5421, 6323, 6333, and 6441 or their equivalents as determined by the department.
+Biochemistry and Molecular Genetics is designed to prepare students for research and teaching careers in biochemistry and molecular biology as related to the medical and life sciences.
+Admission requires prior coursework in mathematics, general physics, organic chemistry, analytical chemistry, and biological science.
+Students with deficiencies in any of these areas may be conditionally admitted pending successful completion of leveling courses.
+Students are required to take GBCH

+5421, 6323, 6333, and 6441 or their equivalents.
 In addition, students are urged to take or to have successfully completed courses in physical chemistry, statistics, and computer programming.